InfuseAI/primehub-site/docs/getting_started/install_helper_intro.md

 ## Template the Value

 Helm provides a great way to template the kubernetes resources.
-In the helm installation or upgrade, helm consolidates all the values to single value tree, and use it to generate the final resource yaml and apply them to cluster.
+In the helm installation or upgrade, helm consolidates all the values to a single value tree, and uses it to generate the final resource yaml and apply them to cluster.

 However, helm [does not provide a way to template the value](https://github.com/helm/helm/issues/2492), this is why helmfile templating comes in.
 Helmfile provides a way to [template the value files by environment valuable](https://github.com/roboll/helmfile#templates).